website-templates/jekyll-inclusion/_dev/templates/pages/_posts/2015-01-13-demo-post-blocks.md

 ---
 layout: post
 title: "Demo post &mdash; blocks"
-subtitle: "This is the seventh post with tests and demo for blocks with code snippets and explanations"
+description: "This is the seventh post with tests and demo for blocks with code snippets and explanations"
 date: 2015-01-13
 tags:
 - Lorem ipsum